Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: AN ILLUSTRATIVE MONTE CARLO CALCULATION

 \section{AN ILLUSTRATIVE MONTE CARLO CALCULATION}

 We use a Monte Carlo model of small angle UHECR scattering to examine the possibility that the TA hotspot is due to enhanced scattering by the M81 group of galaxies and principally by the halo of M82.
-Given the uncertainty in crucial parameters the model is illustrative rather than definitive.
-Many detailed variants of our basic model might be considered.